-Research in the Centre is currently focussed around nine distinct research themes relating to the application of Bayesian statistics in health economics.
+Research in the Centre is focussed around several research themes relating to the development and application of Bayesian statistics in health economics.

 Bayesian Evidence Synthesis and Meta-Analysis

 Economic evaluations require a synthesis of all available evidence into probability distributions for the input parameters.
 Bayesian evidence synthesis and meta-analysis provides a natural approach to representing uncertainty on input parameters.
 In addition, Bayesian methods allow a natural middle path to be taken between assuming that effects in different studies are known precisely or completely unknown, acknowledging that studies are related but not identical.